LOC Manchester

 And provides non-surgical treatment for:

 LOC’s Manchester clinic is also the base for our northern OSKAR clinic.
-OSKAR stands for the Optimal Segmental Kinematic Alignment approach to Rehabilitation and is an evidence-based method of assessing and treating children with lower limb neurological conditions such as cerebral palsy and spina bifida.
+OSKAR stands for the Optimal Segmental Kinematics and Alignment Approach to Rehabilitation and is an evidence-based method of assessing and treating children with lower limb neurological conditions such as cerebral palsy and spina bifida.
 Our OSKAR clinic utilises the University’s Gait Laboratory to assess patients’ gait and walking patterns.

 Clinic Facilities: